In Southend-on-Sea we want to make sure at least 60% of your waste is recycled.

-Your food waste is taken to an anaerobic digester in Halstead.
+Your food waste is taken to a compost site or an anaerobic digester.
 Anaerobic digestion is a form of biological treatment which digests food waste in a biological reactor.

 We also compost garden waste at Pitsea.
+Click here to see how.
 Residents can sign up to the garden waste collection scheme here.
 When fully composted the material is bagged as Pro-Grow.
-This product can be purchased online, or at one of the two Household Waste and Recycling Centres in the Borough!
+This peat free product can be purchased online, or at one of the two Household Waste and Recycling Centres in the Borough!

 Have you ever thought about home composting?
 This is a great way to help the environment!
 Composting is nature’s way of recycling.
 Composting at home reduces the need to transport your waste by carbon emitting lorries, and you can use the compost you make on your own garden!
 For more information please click here.